Nil Rate Band Transfer Between Spouses: Rules and Limits

 How the Nil Rate Band Works

 Understanding how the nil rate band works is crucial for effective legacy planning.
-The nil rate band is a critical component in determining the tax-free threshold of your estate, directly impacting the amount of inheritance tax your beneficiaries will have to pay.
+The nil rate band is a critical component in determining the outside the scope of IHT threshold of your estate, directly impacting the amount of inheritance tax your beneficiaries will have to pay.

 Current Nil Rate Band Amount